 Shruti Sheorey joined PAACF board in 2018.
 She is a Principal Product Manager at Amazon, where she works on solutions that enable customers to discover products using their camera and photos.
 She has over 12 years of experience in developing various products for imaging and visual recognition.
 Shruti has a deep interest in technology, art, and volunteering for social causes.
 She graduated from the University of Michigan, Ann Arbor with MS in Electrical Engineering & Computer Science.

 Christina Solove is currently legal counsel in the products group at Apple.
-She has been on the Foundation board since 2016 and is presently on the governance committee.
+She has been on the Foundation board since 2016 and is presently the board president.
 In her free time, she likes to dabble in photography and scrapbooking, enjoy the great outdoors, and hang out with her dog, Bowie.

 Roland Stevens, Jr is a CPA who has worked closely on issues for not-for-profit entities, closely-held investment companies, and high-net-worth individuals.
 Roland is passionate about keeping art accessible to under-served communities, and to people of all ages.
 Roland received his Master of Taxation and Bachelor of Accountancy degrees from Arizona State University, where he graduated Magna Cum Laude.
 Roland joined the Palo Alto Art Center Foundation Board of Directors in 2017 after becoming inspired by the organization's positive impact on the youth in the surrounding area.